global-strategies-llc/global-strategies-site/content/pages/home.md

     name: In-House Coaching
 meta:
   description: 'We are based in Bozeman, MT.'
-  title: 'Global Strategies | UX, Design & Product Strategy'
+  title: 'Global Strategies | UX, Design & Product Strategy | Bozeman, MT'
 ---
 <!--
   'body' is not currently